rapidsai/dependency-file-generator/README.md

 ### `dependencies` Key

 The top-level `dependencies` key is where the bifurcated dependency lists should be specified.

-Directly beneath the `dependencies` key are 3 unique keys:
+Underneath the `dependencies` key is a list of objects.
+Each object has the following children keys:

-- `conda_and_requirements` - contains dependency lists that are the same for both conda `environment.yaml` files and `requirements.txt` files
-- `conda` - contains dependency lists that are specific to conda `environment.yaml` files
-- `requirements` - contains dependency lists that are specific to `requirements.txt` files
+- `output_types` - determines which output types the dependency lists in the list item are applicable too

-Each of the above keys has the following children keys:

 - `common` - contains dependency lists that are the same across all matrix variations
 - `specific` - contains dependency lists that are specific to a particular matrix combination